Toni Collette: 2018–present: Mainstream films and continued praise

-In 2019, Collette took on the role of a detective, Grace Rasmussen, investigating a troubling rape case, with Merritt Wever and Kaitlyn Dever, in the Netflix miniseries Unbelievable.
+In 2019, Collette took on the role of a police detective, Grace Rasmussen, investigating a troubling rape case, with Merritt Wever and Kaitlyn Dever, in the Netflix miniseries Unbelievable.
 She had accepted it prior to reading the script, finding the topic "important and so meaningful".
-She prepared for the role by having a female cop on set who helped her with such particulars as where to place badges and guns and how to stage a medical examination with a rape victim.
 It had been seen by over 32 million people making it one of Netflix's highest viewed TV series.
-The artist received acclaim for her performance and several critics praised her chemistry with Wever: Jen Chaney of New York wrote, "Wever and Collette both create fully authentic women who ooze integrity but also have enough insecurities and make enough mistakes to seem like actual human beings".
+Several critics praised her chemistry with Wever: Jen Chaney of New York wrote, "Wever and Collette both create fully authentic women who ooze integrity but also have enough insecurities and make enough mistakes to seem like actual human beings".
 For her performance, she received nominations for a Golden Globe Award and a Primetime Emmy Award, and won the Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries.

 In 2020, she took on a leading role in the drama film Dream Horse, playing a middle-aged South Wales native who decides to train a racehorse.
-Dennis Harvey of Variety praised her for "easily [carrying] the film’s emotional weight."
+Dennis Harvey of Variety praised her for "easily [carrying] the film's emotional weight."
 She appeared in Charlie Kaufman's psychological thriller film I'm Thinking of Ending Things, which was released on Netflix in September 2020.
 In 2021, she had lead roles in the science fiction thriller film Stowaway, and Guillermo del Toro's neo-noir thriller film Nightmare Alley.
-She starred in the Netflix thriller series Pieces of Her (March 2022) and played Kathleen Peterson HBO Max limited series The Staircase.
+She starred in the Netflix thriller series Pieces of Her (March 2022) and played Kathleen Peterson in the HBO Max limited series The Staircase, the later of which earned her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.
+In 2023, she produced and acted in the action comedy Mafia Mamma.
+The following year she played an aggressive prosecutor during a murder trial in Clint Eastwood's legal thriller Juror No. 2 (2024).
+In 2024 she played a devious wife to an egotistical politician played by Mark Ruffalo in Bong Joon-ho's dystopian science-fiction comedy Mickey 17 (2025).
+She is set to star opposite Andy Garcia in the romantic comedy Under the Stars directed by Michelle Danner.

+in 2025, Collette starred in the Netflix limited series Wayward (2025), portraying Evelyn Wade, the founder and leader of a reform academy for troubled teens.